• Skip to primary navigation

 • 📦 Storage

-• Full of flavour - make this soup and your taste buds will be sure to thank you.
-This simple recipe packs in a tonne of flavours; sweet, nutty roast carrots and parsnips, creamy coconut milk, with curry and chilli powder providing a hint of spice and freshly squeezed lime juice and coriander/cilantro adding tangy freshness.
+1. Comforting cold weather soup - This simple soup recipe packs in a tonne of flavors; sweet, nutty roast carrots and parsnips, creamy coconut milk, with curry and chili powder providing a hint of spice and freshly squeezed lime juice and coriander/cilantro adding tangy freshness.

-• Roast carrots and parsnips - roasting takes a little longer than simmering, but the extra investment is really worth it and makes them so much yummier.
-If you own an air fryer, use it to get perfectly roasted carrots and parsnips in 20 minutes.
+3. Roasted carrots and parsnips - roasting takes a little longer than simmering, but the extra investment is worth it.

 Ingredients

-Top tip: cooking times can vary depending on your oven or air fryer.
-Check on the carrot and parsnip pieces every 10 minutes and turn regularly to ensure they roast evenly and do not burn.
-The carrot and pumpkin are done when they are brown and you can easily get a fork through them.
+Top tip: cooking times can vary depending on your oven.
+Check on the carrot and parsnip pieces every 10 minutes and turn them regularly to ensure they roast evenly and do not burn.
+The carrots and parsnips are done when they are brown and you can easily get a fork through them.

 Roasting the carrots and parsnips